 If you are considering an AWP, you should evaluate the aforementioned options closely.
 This will help you identify the right AWP for your worksite, and ultimately, enable you to maximize the return on your platform investment.

 Regardless of which AWP you use, you need to safely operate the platform.
 Thanks to AWP safety training, workers of all skill and experience levels can become certified lift operators.

 Types of Aerial Lifts

 Aerial lift can be a blanket term used to describe boom lifts and scissor lifts.
-However, it is important to note that aerial lifts were originally designed to drive to outdoor jobsites to access electrical lines, trees, and other outdoor objects.
+However, it is important to note that aerial lifts were originally designed to drive to outdoor job sites to access electrical lines, trees, and other outdoor objects.
 As the demand for construction projects across the world continues to grow, so too does the demand for aerial work platforms.
 In fact, the market is projected to grow by nearly seven percent by the end of 2026.

 Common types of aerial lifts include:

 Also referred to as “people lifts,” personnel lifts function as mechanical ladders.
 They offer greater stability over traditional ladders and reach heights approaching 50 ft.

 Towable boom lifts are lightweight and portable.
 They are frequently used at yards, gyms, and other light industrial worksites.